 Use this list to help you get organized to either file your taxes online or in person.
-Note: If you’re getting free help filing your taxes in person, make sure you bring a photo identification for all adults in your household.
+Note: If you’re getting free help filing your taxes in person, make sure you bring photo identifications and Social Security cards for all adults in your household.

 Step 1: Gather your documents

-- W-2s for each job held in 2012 for each person in the household, this form reports your name, wages, and other tax information to the IRS
+- W-2s for each job held in 2014 for each person in the household, this form reports your name, wages, and other tax information to the IRS.

-- 1099s and 1098s showing other income (unemployment, social security, school loans, health care reimbursement, state tax refund, gambling winnings, contract work) that is reported to the IRS
+- 1099s showing other income (unemployment, social security, school loans, health care reimbursement, state tax refund, gambling winnings, contract work) that is reported to the IRS.